department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ### How this pattern works

-#### Default state
+#### Default

 The File input component default state uses a secondary button and label placed in close proximity beneath the document upload instructions.
 When the user clicks the upload button a browser window will open to allow them to navigate to and select their file.

-#### Loading state
+#### Loading

-The upload button will be replaced by a gray card with the [Progress bar - Activity](https://design.va.gov/components/progress-bar/) component to indicate the progress of the document upload.
+The upload button will be replaced by a [gray card]({{ site.baseurl }}/components/card) with the [Progress bar - Activity]({{ site.baseurl }}/components/progress-bar) component to indicate the progress of the document upload.
 The user will see the name of the file and have the option to cancel the upload.

-#### Review state
+#### Review

 When a document has successfully uploaded, the card will display the uploaded file name in bold with an option to delete the file.
 Depending on the form, there may be a dropdown in the card to select the document type.
 If multiple files are allowed, the upload button will move beneath the card to give the user the option of adding more files one-by-one.

-#### Delete state
+#### Delete

 When a user triggers an action to remove or delete an upload file a modal confirming their action is presented.
 Within the modal the user can confirm and continue or cancel their action.
 This prevents accidental removal of the file which is an action that cannot otherwise be easily undone (the user would have to repeat the uplaod process).

-#### Error state
+#### Error

 {% include storybook-preview.html story="components-va-file-input--error-message#error-message" link_text="va-file-input--error-message" %}

-- **Help prevent error states by listing the types and sizes of files allowed _above_ the File input component.** The allowed file types depend on the form, though most forms accept pdf, jpg, jpeg, and png.
+* **Help prevent error states by listing the types and sizes of files allowed _above_ the File input component.** The allowed file types depend on the form, though most forms accept pdf, jpg, jpeg, and png.
-- **Validate file uploads and provide actionable error messages.** Review [feedback messages]({{ site.baseurl }}/content-style-guide/error-messages/feedback) in the Messages dictionary for file upload success and error messages.
+* **Validate file uploads and provide actionable error messages.** Review [feedback messages]({{ site.baseurl }}/content-style-guide/error-messages/feedback) in the Messages dictionary for file upload success and error messages.

+### Instances in production

+{% include component-example.html alt="File upload in the 10182 form." file="/images/patterns/ask-users-for/files/10182-file-upload.png" caption="The process to request a board appeal includes the ability to upload files." class="x2" %}

+{% include component-example.html alt="File upload review in the 10-10CG form." file="/images/patterns/ask-users-for/files/10-10cg-review.png" caption="The application for the program of comprehensive assistance for family caregivers, form 10-10CG, features an Alert - warning with additional explanation." class="x2" %}

 ## Content considerations